Cerebral palsy

 Speech therapy

-It allows to work on speech and language.
+Allows to work on elocution and language.

 Psychomotricity